MicrosoftDocs/learn/learn-pr/introduction-to-azure-data-lake-storage/includes/1-introduction.md

 ## What will we be doing?

 In this module, you'll learn the fundamentals of Azure Data Lake Storage and be able to describe its main features.
-You’ll analyze the follow Azure Data Lake Storage capabilities to help you decide when to use them:
+You’ll analyze the following Azure Data Lake Storage capabilities to help you decide when to use them:

 - **Ingest**: What methods can you use to bring data into Azure Data Lake Storage?
 - **Access**: How do you access stored data and control who can view the data?
-- **Analyze**: How does Azure Data Lake Storage help you run analytics workloads on stored and real-time data?"
+- **Analyze**: How does Azure Data Lake Storage help you run analytics workloads on stored and real-time data?

 ## What is the main goal?